AT as Supplementary Aids and Services

 AT is necessary as a supplementary aid and service if its use (along with other necessary aids) supports the student sufficiently to succeed in the current educational placement, and in the absence of the aid, requires the student’s removal to a more restrictive setting.

 For students to be successful with AT devices, they need to receive training on the use of the equipment.
 Classroom staff also need to be knowledgeable on how and when to use the device and may also require training.
-When including AT as a supplementary aid and service, it may be necessary to indicate services for assistive technology training and for implementation of the assistive technology device.
+When including AT as a supplementary aid and service, it may be necessary to indicate services for AT training and for implementation of the AT device.

 IEP Example: Supplemental Aids